As Oregon wildfire season continues, experts warn of popcorn lung risk - NewsBreak

 MEDFORD, Ore. -- Oregon Wine Experience is underway for its 2022 events, starting with an in-person gathering for its 2022 Oregon Wine Competition®.
 Oregon Wine Experience® (OWE) Medal Celebration announced its winners last night in person and online as three wines won Best of Show honors in this year's competition.
 The competition is one part of a philanthropic event supporting medical services.
 OWE says, "Since its inception, Oregon Wine Experience has raised more than $8.2 million, benefiting the Asante Children’s Miracle Network program and other health care programs at Asante.
 100% of the event’s proceeds benefit charity, every year."

-More than 200 people have died while unhoused in Oregon this year
+207 unhoused people died in Oregon this year; 1st-ever count of its kind

-At least 207 people died in Oregon while experiencing homelessness this year, from January through June.
-The Register-Guard first reported the numbers released on an Oregon Health Authority dashboard, after Senate Bill 850 required all Oregon counties to track how many people die without shelter.
-The data tracking started in January, which was also the month that the most people died.
+The geographic region that encompasses Deschutes, Jefferson, Crook, Grant, Harney Klamath, Lake, and Wheeler counties reported 17 deaths.
+There were 69 deaths among those ages 55-64, the largest number of that demographic.
+The highest number of deaths came in January — 48.
+The fewest — 25— came in February....

 focushillsboro.com